loudmouse/writing_prompt/notes.md

 - [x] style sign up / log in / edit
 - [x] move word_count logic from controller into a method in the prompt model
 - [x] use helper methods for the ivars currently in my controller
+- [ ] ~~raise exception handling for unauthorized user 403 error - in edit and update actions on the prompt controller~~
 - [x] create a private method with a before_action in the prompt controller to prevent a user from editing/updating another user's prompt
 - [x] add bootstrap .container to views for responsive width
 - [x] add stats to user dashboard